This is the second article in a 3 part series on the use of activity logs in WordPress.

 - SFTP logs

-To keep a log of what logged in users are doing on your WordPress website you need a WordPress audit trail (activity log) plugin.
-I use and recommend WP Security Audit Log because it is developed by yours truly.
+To keep a log of what logged in users are doing on your WordPress website you need a WordPress activity trail (activity log) plugin.
+I use and recommend WP Security Activity Log because it is developed by yours truly.

 In the WordPress activity logs you will find a record of all the changes that logged in users made on your website.
 Therefore, using these logs for troubleshooting is relatively straight forward.